-Caldwell says: “As horrible as the crisis is, can we use it as a way to accelerate efforts, to enhance productivity, embrace new ways of working through everything from automation to flatter and more fluid, agile organizational designs...so that decisions we may make in the short term aren't going to backfire on us or inhibit growth as we come out of what may be a very difficult next few months.”
+Caldwell says: “As horrible as the crisis is, can we use it as a way to accelerate efforts, to enhance productivity, embrace new ways of working through everything from automation to flatter and more fluid, agile organisational designs...so that decisions we may make in the short term aren‘t going to backfire on us or inhibit growth as we come out of what may be a very difficult next few months.”

 Quantifying the value of upskilling is important for post-pandemic recovery, and that effort requires collaboration between finance and HR teams.

 “From a human capital standpoint with help from finance, the holy grail is to make some of these intangibles more tangible and measurable,” Caldwell says in the webinar.
-“But there are certain intangibles that can be hard to quantify, but I think we all know instinctively and from our experience they are really critical to a high performing organization.”
+“But there are certain intangibles that can be hard to quantify, but I think we all know instinctively and from our experience they are really critical to a high performing organisation.”

 Another aspect to keep in mind: “It's important as [HR and finance leaders] are assessing their current workforce that it's not just a numbers game,” says Jeff Nourie, principal with the Hackett Group, in the webinar, “but they really are looking at the right skills and the right people that they need in order to move into that future state operating model.”

 As a way to improve data-driven operational decision making, the AchieveNEXT study found that finance and HR were starting to move toward a business partnership model with other departments.
-About 60% of finance leaders expect to spend more time with operations and sales, and similarly, 80% of HR leaders expect to work more closely with operations, finance, and sales.
+About 60% of finance leaders expect to spend more time with operations and sales, and similarly, 80% of HR leaders expect to work more closely with operations, finance and sales.

-“Although the vast majority of finance professionals remain mired in their traditional roles, around a quarter point the way forward to a new era of business partnering centered on top line growth, strategic alignment and encouraging process change and innovation,” says the survey.
+“Although the vast majority of finance professionals remain mired in their traditional roles, around a quarter point the way forward to a new era of business partnering centred on top line growth, strategic alignment and encouraging process change and innovation,” says the survey.

 The pandemic accelerated HR and finance partnership, making the collaboration necessary for ensuring that data and analytics from human capital management platforms are being effectively leveraged for navigating a path forward.

-Caldwell, in the Workday webinar, says, “I think HR and finance could really add tremendous value, and where each brings complementary perspective is workforce analytics, the ability to harvest or glean insight from the immense amounts of data.”
+Caldwell, in the Workday webinar, says: “I think HR and finance could really add tremendous value, and where each brings complementary perspective is workforce analytics, the ability to harvest or glean insight from the immense amounts of data.”